-Some of us are not – some of us are looked at as diseased, as something to fix, as a burden.
-Some of us are murdered by our own families.
-Most of us are shamed for the way we are in a million invisible ways, every day.
+Some of us are not raised by accepting families – some of us are looked at as diseased, as something to fix, as a burden.
+Hundreds of us are murdered by our own families.
+Most of us are shamed for the way we exist in a million invisible ways, every day.

 In the last few decades, well-meaning non-autistic people (often parents of autistics) have created organizations dedicated to the awareness, curing, and even obliteration of our tribe.
 The intention comes from a kind place – but it all starts with the flawed presumption that being autistic is bad, and being non-autistic is the goal for humanity’s future.
 Autistic people do not serve on the boards of these organizations.
 Autistic people don’t have a say when we’re used as marketing propaganda, when we’re treated as pity-cases, when we’re passed over for employment, opportunities to contribute, and adoption.
 Autistic minors don’t have a say when parents publicly ‘out’ them, making education, employment, and social connections later in life more difficult.

 This is something I’ve been working to fix.